Skip to main content

 This page introduces how to use LibCyber's command line tool cyber.

-It is recommended to install it under the root user (non-sudo) under Linux.
-Otherwise, permission problems may occur when setting up auto-start at boot and turning on TUN mode.
+It is recommended to install under the root user (non-sudo) on Linux.
+Otherwise, permission issues may occur when setting up auto-start at boot and enabling TUN mode.

 Manual installation (for use in restricted environments)